 Learning to Become Pastors

-Along with intellectual development, we focus on priesthood's spirtual, human and pastoral aspects - the four pillars of Seminary formation.
-Beginning in the major seminary, we are involved every week in the life of a "teaching parish," where we learn how to pastor God's people.
+Along with intellectual development, we focus on priesthood's spiritual, human and pastoral aspects - the four pillars of Seminary formation.
+Beginning in the major seminary, we are involved every week in the life of a "teaching parish," where we learn how to pastor God and His people.

 Serving Our Communities